AjinkyaSambare/MatchPrediction/readme.md

 ```

 **Explanation:**
-- Constructs a dictionary with match details.
+* Constructs a dictionary with match details
-- Converts this dictionary into a DataFrame.
+* Converts this dictionary into a DataFrame
-- Uses pre-fitted encoders (loaded with the model) to transform categorical features into machine-readable formats.
+* Uses pre-fitted encoders (loaded with the model) to transform categorical features into machine-readable formats

-### Part 4: Main Application Function
+#### Part 4: Main Application Function

 **Code Snippet:**
 ```python